benjaminvatterj/websitev2/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv_ben_vatter.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

-I am currently a postdoctoral researcher at the Stanford Institute for Economic Policy Research (SIEPR).
+I am an Assistant Professor at the MIT Sloan School of Management in the Applied Economics group.
 My research focuses on competition and policy design, with particular emphasis on health care markets.

-In July 2023, I will join the MIT Sloan School of Management as an assistant professor in the Applied Economics group.